 So that’s it.
 All that you need to know to order the right set of Drop/Raise Plates is your suspension type and the length of your torsion bar.
 Of course you will need to specify if you have a bus.

 What are the differences?

-The difference between swing axle and IRS is that swing axle suspensions actually use the axle as a suspension component, whereas IRS used the combination of the spring plate and arm as the pivoting suspension components and the only function of the axle is to deliver power (figure 4).
+The difference between swing axle and IRS is that swing axle suspensions actually use the axle as a suspension component, whereas IRS used the combination of the spring plate and trailing arm as the pivoting suspension components, and the only function of the axle is to deliver power to the wheels (figure 4).

 Figure 1: IRS with 26 9/16 Torsion Bar

 Figure 2: Swing Axle with 21 3/4 Torsion Bar